peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 ✓ 1 of 1 mcp servers initialized
 ```

 Exit Amazon Q CLI, and create a new project directory somewhere on your machine.
 From this directory open up Amazon Q CLI.
-From the ">" prompt, type in the following"
+From the **">"** prompt, type in the following:

 ```
 > create a new flask app. use prompts from promptz